Home Inspection Companies in Park City

 cowaninspectionsgroup.com

-We strongly encourage you to accompany the inspector so that you may ask questions and gain a better understanding of the systems in the home.
-For most of our buyers, they are out of state while the inspection is done, so we always meet the inspector at the home to be sure they get in Ok and get started, and can answer any accessibility or system questions.
-We the let the inspector do their job (usually takes a few hours).
-At the end, we often meet the inspector again at the property so they can visually show us what might be of concern.
-That way, we can get a quicker and more accurate start to solving questions, or obtaining repair estimates.
+For most of our buyers, they are out of state while the inspection is being done, so we typically meet the inspector at the home to ensure they get in ok and get started, and to answer any accessibility or system questions.
+We let the inspector do their job (usually takes a few hours).
+At the end, we often meet the inspector again at the property so they can visually show us anything of concern that may require additional investigation.
+That way, we can start coordinating with contractors or professionals more quickly and precisely to resolve questions or get repair estimates.

-Below are a few recommended items that should be included in your home inspection and evaluation process.
-For a full list of Buyer Due Diligence items, ask us for a copy of our Utah Association of REALTORS® Buyer Due Diligence Checklist.
-If you are already under contract on the purchase of a new Park City home, we most likely already have given you this 3 page form to sign
+Here are some recommended items to include in your home inspection and evaluation process.
+For a complete list of Buyer Due Diligence items, ask us for a copy of our Utah Association of REALTORS® Buyer Due Diligence Checklist.
+If you're already under contract to buy a new Park City home, we likely have provided you with this 3-page form to sign.

 PHYSICAL CONDITION

-Buyer is advised to consult with appropriate professionals regarding all physical aspects of the Property, including, but not limited to: built-in appliances; plumbing fixtures, lines, fittings and systems; heating, air conditioning systems and components; electrical wiring, systems, appliances and components; foundation; roof; structure; exterior surfaces (including stucco), exterior features and equipment; pool/spa systems and components; any diseased trees or other landscaping; and moisture seepage and damage from roof, foundation or windows.
-Buyer is advised not to rely on seller, the Company, or any agents of the Company for a determination regarding the physical condition of the Property.
+Buyers should consult with appropriate professionals about all physical features of the Property, including, but not limited to: built-in appliances; plumbing fixtures, lines, fittings, and systems; heating and air conditioning systems and parts; electrical wiring, systems, appliances, and components; foundation; roof; structure; exterior surfaces (such as stucco); exterior features and equipment; pool and spa systems and parts; any diseased trees or other landscaping; and moisture seepage or damage from the roof, foundation, or windows.
+Buyers are advised not to rely on the Seller, the Company, or any of the Company's agents for judgments about the physical condition of the Property.

 MOLD

-Buyer is advised to consult with appropriate professionals to determine the possible existence of mold in the Property.
-Water leaks and water damage to the Property may result in mold that may have adverse health effects.
-Additional information regarding mold is available through the EPA at: www.epa.gov.
+Buyer is advised to consult with appropriate professionals to assess the potential presence of mold in the property.
+Water leaks and water damage may lead to mold that can have adverse health effects.
+Additional information about mold is available through the EPA at: www.epa.gov.

 RADON

-Buyer is advised to consult with appropriate professionals to determine the possible existence of excessive levels of radon gas in the Property.
-Radon is a naturally occurring radioactive gas that has been found in homes all over the United States.
-Excessive levels of radon may have adverse health effects.
-The EPA and the Surgeon General recommend testing all homes for excessive levels of radon.
-Information is available through the www.radon.utah.gov and the Utah Department of Environmental Quality – Environmental Hotline 1-800-458-0145.
+Buyers are advised to consult with appropriate professionals to determine if there are excessive levels of radon gas in the property.
+Radon is a naturally occurring radioactive gas found in homes across the United States.
+High levels of radon can pose health risks.
+The EPA and the Surgeon General recommend testing all homes for elevated radon levels.
+More information is available at www.radon.utah.gov and through the Utah Department of Environmental Quality’s Environmental Hotline at 1-800-458-0145.

 GEOLOGIC CONDITIONS

-Buyer is advised to consult with appropriate professionals regarding possible geologic conditions at or near the Property.
-Such geologic conditions may include, but are not limited to, soil and terrain stability, the existence of wetlands, drainage problems, and any building and/or zoning requirements relating to such geologic conditions.
+Buyer is advised to consult with appropriate professionals regarding potential geologic conditions at or near the Property.
+These conditions may include, but are not limited to, soil and terrain stability, the presence of wetlands, drainage issues, and any building and/or zoning requirements related to such geologic conditions.

 What if the Property Needs Repairs?

-The home inspector will provide a complete report, and will be available for you to call and ask questions.
-Often home inspectors will rate appliances and equipment as "marginal, due to age".
-This is a very common rating for any appliances that are not completely new.
-You will also have a list of possibly many items to address.
-Some may be major, but usually most we find to be minor, but still need to be fixed, repaired or replaced.
-When it's time to figure out the costs of repairs, and importance of repairs, we will be able to help you coordinate.
+The home inspector will provide a detailed report and will be available for you to call with questions.
+Often, home inspectors rate appliances and equipment as "marginal, due to age," which is common for items that are not brand new.
+You will also receive a list of potential issues to address.
+Some may be major, but most are typically minor and still need to be fixed, repaired, or replaced.
+When you're ready to determine the costs and importance of repairs, we can assist you in coordinating them.

 Below is a list of home repair contractors and handymen operating in Park City and Deer Valley: